-Colorado’s piece of the Rocky Mountains is arguably the most iconic chunk of America’s most famous mountain range, and for good reason.
-Because of Colorado’s lower latitude, compared with Wyoming, Montana and Idaho, treeline (the line at which trees stop growing) is at a pretty high elevation of approximately 11,000 feet.
-And luckily Colorado boasts the greatest number of 14,000′ peaks and 13,000′ peaks in the United States, meaning there’s an abundance of alpine terrain to backpack into and explore.
+Colorado’s piece of the Rocky Mountains is arguably the most iconic chunk of America’s most famous mountain range — for good reason.
+Because of Colorado’s lower latitude (compared with Wyoming, Montana, and Idaho), treeline — the line at which trees stop growing — is at a pretty high elevation of approximately 11,000 feet.
+And luckily, Colorado boasts the greatest number of 14,000′ peaks and 13,000′ peaks in the United States.
+So, you’ll find an abundance of alpine terrain to backpack in and explore in this wonderful state.

 Below are our favorite backpacking trips in Colorado.
 Enjoy!

 |Flat Tops Backpack

 The Maroon Bells are Colorado’s most photographed cluster of mountain peaks because it looks as if created by computer imaging for a Hollywood blockbuster.